The Top 12 Free CompTIA Practice Exams for 2026

 | Access Method | Requires submitting a form to download PDF question sets. |

-The main limitation is the small number of free questions.
-These samples are a taste, designed to give you direction, not a full meal.
-Once you’ve used them to verify the style and scope of the exam, you’ll undoubtedly need a more extensive question bank for comprehensive practice and skill reinforcement.
+The primary drawback is the small number of questions provided for free.
+These samples are intended to be a trial to give you direction, not a complete practice solution.
+After you have used them to verify the style and scope of the test, you will certainly need a more extensive question bank for practice and to reinforce your technical skills before you go to the testing center.

 Website: https://www.comptia.org